josephsl/wintenApps/readme.md

 This refers to classic EdgeHTML-based Microsoft Edge.

 * Text auto-complete will be tracked and announced in address omnibar.
-This will be part of NVDA 2019.3.
+This is now part of NVDA 2019.3.
 * NVDA will no longer play suggestion sound when pressing F11 to toggle full screen.
-This will be part of NVDA 2019.3.
+This is now part of NVDA 2019.3.
 * Removed suggestions sound playback for address omnibar.
-This will be part of NVDA 2019.3.
+This is now part of NVDA 2019.3.

 ## Microsoft Store